LibCrowds/libcrowds-viewer/docs/configuration.md

 ## Styles

-To customise the appearance of the viewer, the following Sass variables can be overridden before importing the libcrowds-viewer.scss file.
+To customise the appearance of the viewer, the following Sass variables can be overridden, before importing the *libcrowds-viewer.scss* file.

+The defaults are shown below.

 {% codesnippet "../src/scss/settings.scss", language="scss" %}{% endcodesnippet %}